 Once in Silverton, enjoy the storybook mining village in all its well-preserved splendor.
 The entire town is designated a National Historic Landmark and is an archetypical example of a Colorado mining town that reinvented itself after the ore — and the miners — disappeared.
 There are plenty of shops and restaurants to explore, as well as several historical sites including town hall, the Mayflower Gold Mill, the Old Hundred Gold Mine and the Silverton Historical Society Museum and Jail.

 If you choose to extend your stay in Silverton, you have plenty of options for enjoying the surrounding San Juan mountains and the Weminuche Wilderness including Jeep tours, rafting, horseback riding and hiking.
+One of our favorite hiking destinations is Island Lake in the Ice Lakes Basin.

 Back in Durango, consider taking in one of the town’s famous melodramas or other shows in the Victorian-era Henry Strater Theater; enjoying martinis served by saloon girls at the Diamond Belle Saloon; or visiting one of four craft breweries that brew award-winning beers, ales and lagers.
+During the summer, the historic Leland House and Rochester Hotel’s relaxing outdoor bar hosts a summer concert series.

 A second day allows you to mosey up a route similar to the one the railroad took you on yesterday through the Animas Valley — but this time your destination will be Ouray.
 Make time for a stop by the Honeyville factory tasting room where you can taste their locally made premium honey, jams and mead.
 Kids can search the glass beehive for the queen bee.

 Continue on the scenic route to Ouray.
 Nicknamed the “Switzerland of America,” the town sits at the head of a narrow valley, surrounded on three sides by the towering peaks of the Rockies.
 Two-thirds of the town’s original Victorian structures are still occupied and have been lovingly restored to retain the town’s original charm.
+Peek into two unique history museums: Ouray County Museum and Ouray Alchemist.

 If your tastes run a little more toward games of chance, another option is to use day two to head south from Durango to check out the Sky Ute Casino Resort and Ute Mountain Casino.
 Both sit in the shadow of beautiful Ute Mountain and offer slots, poker, blackjack, craps, roulette and bingo as well as good food, comfortable lodgings and unsurpassed Southwest hospitality.

 Pagosa Springs is just an hour and 15 minutes east of Durango and offers one of the state’s most notable hot springs experiences at The Springs Resort and Spa.
 Located in Pagosa Springs’ charming downtown, and right beside the San Juan River, the springs are known for their mineral-rich waters, rejuvenating views and luxurious yet family-friendly vibe.
 Go for the day or spend a few reveling in the relaxing pools, strolling the town or exploring the surrounding wilderness.
+There’s also Overlook Hot Springs and the Healing Waters Resort & Spa right in town.
+Fifteen miles west of town, Chimney Rock National Monument was recently named a National Monument.
+Explore its otherworldly rock formations, or seek out Pagosa’s San Juan River riches with rafting, kayaking and tubing — including a two-mile shuttle-served stretch right in town — and fishing adventures, 2.5 million acres of wilderness and national forest, 650 miles of trails, the Wolf Creek Pass drive, waterfall and wildflower hikes and camping — not to mention the town’s three craft breweries and handful of great restaurants.

 Visiting During Winter?